John Stevens Henslow (1796–1861)

 The year before his death, Henslow chaired the Great Oxford Debate on Darwin’s theory of evolution by natural selection.
 The event took place at the University Museum on 30 June 1860, seven months after the publication of his theory.
 Darwin himself did not attend.

 The Bishop of Oxford, Samuel Wilberforce, used the occasion to uphold the idea of biblical creation.
 However, Henslow’s son-in-law, Joseph Hooker, and Darwin’s close associate, Thomas Huxley, successfully championed the new theory.
 Both sides claimed victory and the debate continues to this very day.

 The following winter, Henslow became seriously ill with a heart condition.
 His health continued to grow worse.
 Realising that the end was near, with Hooker standing vigil, he bade farewell to numerous visitors called to his bedside.
 Conspicuous by his absence was Charles Darwin, by now a virtual invalid himself.

-John Stevens Henslow died after a bronchial attack on 18th May 1861.
+John Stevens Henslow died after a bronchial attack on 18th May 1861 aged 65.
 He is buried in Hitcham churchyard.
 Charles Darwin wrote to Hooker, saying, “I fully believe a better man never walked this earth.”